 The AAUP is marking its centennial by highlighting its historical role in establishing the principles that govern the academic profession.
 Through publications, events, and other activities, the AAUP will celebrate its contributions to American higher education.
 Additional activities related to the centennial, including a centennial contest, are being coordinated by the AAUP Foundation.

 While we celebrate the Association’s accomplishments, we also recognize the challenges that lie ahead.
 Decreasing state support for public higher education, the encroachment of corporate culture into college and university administration, and the rapid growth in contingent faculty appointments are eroding the quality of higher education across the United States.
 The AAUP is uniquely positioned to respond to these threats, but it cannot do so effectively without broad support from faculty members and others engaged in postsecondary education.
 As the AAUP looks toward the next hundred years, it reaffirms the core principles of academic freedom, tenure, and shared governance that its founders first articulated a century ago and invites you to join it as it defends the profession against a new set of threats.

 There are many ways to become involved.
 If you aren’t yet a member of the AAUP, join; if you are a member, ask a colleague to join.
 If members on your campus aren’t organized, start a chapter; if you have a chapter, consider holding a centennial-themed event or membership drive.
 Help us spread the word about the AAUP and why it matters.

-Show your support for restoring colleges and universities as a public good by signing the AAUP Centennial Declaration.
-We'll add your name to the growing ranks of citizens who support free and open higher education, learning opportunities that don't leave students with crippling debt, and new levels of engagement between campus and community.
+You can also show your support for restoring colleges and universities as a public good by signing the AAUP Centennial Declaration.
+Add your name to the growing ranks of citizens who support free and open higher education, learning opportunities that don't leave students with crippling debt, and new levels of engagement between campus and community.